emsesp/docs/docs/Commands.md

     - `<device>` is the short-name of either
         - an EMS Device such as `boiler`, `thermostat`, `mixer`, `heatpump`, `solar` or `gateway`
         - the EMS-ESP system itself as `system`
-        - the Dallas temperature sensors as `dallassensor`
+        - the Dallas temperature sensors as `temperaturesensor`
     - `<command>` is the name of either
         - a generic command, or
         - an EMS device entity also referred to as an `<entity>`.
 See the [Supported Devices](All-Devices) page for the complete list